themondays/paf/README.md

 3. **Setup Database:**

-Ensure your PostgreSQL database is running and accessible through the connection string specified in your `.env` file.
+Ensure your PostgreSQL database is running and accessible through the connection string specified in your `.env` file or service env.

 4. **Run Database Migrations:**